KB User's Guide - Documents Tab - How to Create and Publish a Document

 - Click New Doc link.

 You will be presented with the document editor, which will be blank.
 This is where you will begin creating your KB document.
-Unless you have set your Editor mode to one of the HTML settings, your new document will open in the WYSIWYG (What You See Is What You Get) design mode.
-Please review this document for descriptions of the buttons in this editor mode KB User's Guide - Documents Tab - Guide to WYSIWYG Editor buttons (What You See Is What You Get) .
+For more information on using the document editor, please see KB User's Guide - Documents Tab - Guide to TinyMCE (New Editor) Buttons.

 Before you can save your new document, you must enter a Title, Keywords, Summary, and Body.
 These four fields represent the absolute minimum of information that must be present in a KB document.
 For more information about these fields (and the other fields on this page), please see KB User's Guide - Documents Tab - Overview of Fields in Document editor.